-- 9. Venue is proper in this Court pursuant to 28 U.S.C. § 1391(b)(3) because Defendants are not residents in the United States and therefore there is no district in which an action may otherwise be brought.
-Defendants are thus subject to the Court's personal jurisdiction. - 10.
-Venue is proper in this Court pursuant to 28 U.S.C. § 1391 since Defendants are, upon information and belief, aliens who are engaged in infringing activities and causing harm within this district by advertising, offering to sell, selling and/or shipping infringing products to consumers into this district. - 11.
-Venue is proper in this court pursuant to 28 U.S.C. §1400(b) because Defendants or their agents reside in this judicial district or have committed acts of infringement and have a regular and established place of business in this judicial district.
+- 8. Venue is proper in this Court pursuant to 28 U.S.C. § 1391(b)(3) because Defendants do not reside in the United States and therefore there is no district in which an action may otherwise be brought. - 9.
+Venue is proper in this Court pursuant to 28 U.S.C. § 1391 since Defendants are, upon information and belief, aliens who are engaged in infringing activities and causing harm within this district by advertising, offering to sell, selling and/or shipping infringing products to consumers into this district.